- Your personal privacy is of great importance to us.

 2.0 What we collect, why we collect it and how we use it

-- We will collect and use personal data about individual residents/tenants and/or service users as detailed in the Appendix to this Privacy Notice.
+- We will collect and use personal data about individual prospective and current people who use our services as detailed in the Appendix to this Privacy Notice.

 3.0 Ensuring your personal data is accurate

 - It is important for us to keep the personal data we store about you accurate and up to date.
 We will take every reasonable step to erase or rectify inaccurate data without delay.
 Please tell us if your personal details change or if you become aware of any inaccuracies in the personal data we hold about you.
 We will also contact you if we become aware of any event which is likely to result in a change to your personal data.

 - Unless a longer period is required or allowed by law, we will not keep your personal data for longer than is necessary for the purpose(s) for which we process it.
 This means that data will be destroyed or erased from our systems when it is no longer required or the data is no longer needed to satisfy any legal, accounting or reporting requirements.